 Unless your business’s finances and qualifications are in absolute pristine condition, consider starting your search with these top alternative lenders:

-Another top alternative lender OnDeck offers unsecured business lines of credit of anywhere from $5,000 to $100,000.
-No matter your credit limit or your APR, your OnDeck unsecured business line of credit will have a six-month repayment term length and won’t have a prepayment penalty.
+OnDeck offers unsecured business lines of credit of anywhere from $5,000 to $100,000.
+No matter your credit limit or your APR, your OnDeck unsecured business line of credit will have a 12-month repayment term length and won’t have a prepayment penalty.

-Finally, if you and your business are more traditionally-qualified than Kabbage or OnDeck requires, then you might be able to access a more affordable unsecured business line of credit from the alternative lender Lending Club.
+And if you and your business are more traditionally-qualified than OnDeck requires, then you might be able to access a more affordable unsecured business line of credit from the alternative lender Lending Club.

 That is, if you have at least one year in business, at least $50,000 in annual revenue, and a personal credit score of at least 620, then you’re eligible to work with this lender.